sasagawa888/nprolog/document/MANUAL.md

 Launch garbage collection.
 When the argument is full, the cells that are no longer needed in the heap area are collected.

+Extension: Providing the atom on as an argument enables message display upon garbage collection.
+Providing the atom off disables the message.

 ### □ get(Char)
 Read the next character from a standard input device, skipping unprinted characters, Unify the ASCII value with Char.